CS-DS-125/125book/py4e_rst/01-intro.rst

    Where Are You?

-You need to be the person who answers the CPU’s “What next?” question.
+You need to be the person who answers the CPU’s "What next?" question.
 But it would be very uncomfortable to shrink you down to 5mm tall and insert you into the computer just so you could issue a command three billion times per second.
 So instead, you must write down your